zackspear/webgui/emhttp/plugins/dynamix/styles/themes/README.md

 - Defines fundamental color variables used throughout the system
 - Contains standardized color scales (e.g., `--gray-100` through `--gray-900`)
 - Includes opacity variants for common colors (e.g., `--white-opacity-10`)
+- Ideally should not be overridden by theme files but instead just used in theme files

 ### 2. Base Styles (`default-base.css`)